viodotcom/kube-review/docs/introduction.md

 Using this image is the easiest way to deploy a review environment, specially from inside a CI/CD pipeline, as the image already contains all the necessary requirements.

-Finally, the id of the review env is automatically generated based on the prefix *re*, the branch and a hash of the whole name.
+Finally, the ID of the review env is automatically generated based on the prefix *re*, the branch and a hash of the whole name.
 This way, we avoid issues with long branch names and DNS limitations, at same time that we achieve unique and yet readable names.

 ## Prune Component

-The prune component is a Kubernetes cron job responsible by purging expired environments or environment on which the attached pull request or branch was already merged or removed.
+The prune component is a Kubernetes `cron job` responsible by purging expired environments or environment on which the attached pull request or branch was already merged or removed.

 The prune component will run every hour.
 Once it starts, it will scan all environments belonging to a *kube-review* environment.
 This is done through scanning namespaces that have the *kube-review* annotation.